NicolasKeita/R-type-video-game/README.md

  3) ```$ ./r-type_client 0.0.0.0 42424``` (to start the game)

- (You can run the server and game on different machines.
+ (You can run the server and the game on different machines.
 If you do so, change 0.0.0.0 to the IP address of your server machine)

 Windows :